-The bylaws apply to all Colleges of the University, and its provisions are enforceable on enrolled students registered to obtain a Master's Degree.
+This bylaw applies to all Colleges of the University, and its provisions are enforceable on enrolled students registered to obtain a Master's Degree.

-Article (4) Specialties of the Colleges
+Specialties of the Colleges

 The University Council approves study plans leading to obtaining a Master's degree in programmes offered by University Departments based on recommendations of College Councils and the Academic Department Councils Concerned and proposals of the study plan committee.
 Study plans must contain study courses and the credit hours required to obtain an academic degree are not less than 36 Cr.